frconor-ebook/meditations/_posts/2025-05-09-st-matthias.md

 Happiness and the meaning of life for every person consists in following God's call.
 Jesus chooses His own; He calls them.
 This calling is their greatest honor and gives them the right to a very special union with the Master, to special graces which are heard in the intimacy of prayer.

-"The vocation of everyone is based, up to a certain point, on his or her own being; it can be said that vocation and person become one and the same thing.
+The Holy Father said, "The vocation of each individual is based, up to a certain point, on his or her own being; it can be said that vocation and person become one and the same thing.
 This means that in God\'s creative initiative, there is present a particular act of love directed towards those who are called, not only to salvation," says Pope John Paul, "but to the ministry of salvation.

 "Therefore, from eternity, from the time we began to exist in the plans of the Creator and He willed us to come into being, He also willed us to be called, predisposing in us all the gifts and conditions for a personal and conscious response to the call of Christ or the Church.
-God who loves us, who is love, is also 'the one who calls us' (cf. Rom.
+God who loves us, who is love, is also 'the one who calls us' (*cf*.
+Rom.
 9:11)" (John Paul II, *Address to Seminarians*, July 5, 1980).

 St. Paul nearly always starts his letters reflecting these ideas.
 In the first Letter to the Romans and the Corinthians, he says, "Paul, a servant of Jesus Christ, called to be an apostle, set apart for the gospel of God" (Rom.
 1:1; 1 Cor.1:1).

 He says in Galatians that he is called and chosen "not by men nor through man, but through Jesus Christ and God the Father" (Gal.1:1).

 God calls us as He called Moses (Ex.
 3:4, 19:20, 24:16), as He called Samuel (1 Sam.
 3:4), as He called Isaiah (Isa.
 6:1ff).
 It\'s a vocation that\'s not based on any merit of the individual.
 Isaiah says, "The Lord called me from the womb" (Isa.
-49:1)
+49:1).

 St. Paul puts it even more categorically: "He saved us and called us with a holy calling, not in virtue of our works, but in virtue of his own purpose," he says in the second Letter to Timothy (2 Tim.
 1:9).

 Jesus calls His disciples to share His chalice, that is, His life and His mission.
-He now extends that same invitation to us.: we have to try and be careful not to drown His voice in the noise of things, which, if they are not in Him and for Him, must be of no interest at all.
+He now extends that same invitation to us.
+We have to try and be careful not to drown His voice in the noise of things, which, if they are not in Him and for Him, must be of no interest at all.

 When we hear Christ\'s voice inviting us to follow Him completely, nothing is of any importance compared to the business of following Him.